cloudevents/spec/spec.md

    Frameworks are most interested in semantic metadata commonality across the platforms they abstract.

-   For a sports application, a developer using the framework may be interested in all events from today's game (subject) of a team in a league (topic of interest), but wanting to handle reports of "goal" differently than reports of "substitution".
+   For a sports application, a developer using the framework might be interested in all events from today's game (subject) of a team in a league (topic of interest), but wanting to handle reports of "goal" differently than reports of "substitution".